 Life has a way of picking up speed, just when you least expect it, but I was not only able to ride again the next year, but I made champion by earning enough donations from many of you.
-I have my friends and especially my family to thank for helping me achieve that goal, which I hope to acheive again this year for the fourth time running!
+I have my friends and especially my family to thank for helping me achieve that goal, which I hope to acheive again this year for the fifth time running!

 The first weekend of May is usually when Will and I celebrate our anniversary, and since he is a central reason I ride, I think it is fitting that I was able to talk him into joining me the year before.
 Not only did he ride again with me that year, but he made champion as well!
 Last year he trained and rode the 25 mile route, and said he thought he could do more next time!
 Here is to many more years of celebrating our anniversary together!
 Our daughter, Sage, rode along with me for two of the previous years, and hopes that soon she will have learned to ride well enough in time to be on her own bike.
 We are not there yet, but my riding gives her a good role model.

 I am riding because the American Diabetes Association's Tour de Cure hits close to home for me, and not just because Napa is in the same county.
 Not only is my beloved husband, Will, diabetic, but I had gestatinal diabetes when pregnant with our daughter.
 Those facts both raise her risk for diabetes.
 The rest of this post is the suggested text, but I have left it here for you to read as well as it contains a compelling message.